johnpuddephatt/oclt/_pages/vacancy-treasurer-voluntary.md

 </div>

-Oxfordshire Community Land Trust (OCLT) ([https://www.oclt.org.uk/](https://www.oclt.org.uk/ "https://www.oclt.org.uk/") ) is looking for a highly organised, motivated and incisive accountant to undertake a central role in moving the CLT to the next stage of development.
+Oxfordshire Community Land Trust (OCLT) is looking for a highly-organised, motivated and incisive accountant to undertake a central role in moving the CLT to the next stage of development.
 We need someone who can focus on our financial systems and compliance as well as our financing structure and strategy.

 You will be part of an experienced Board of 11 members coming from various complementary backgrounds including social housing, property development, HR, project finance and law, and will be supported by our bookkeeper, external firm of accountants and our staff team as we recruit.
 You will have the opportunity to shape our existing financial systems (we currently use Xero, Senta and Float) and reports as we grow.